 The fact is that you can’t cure yourself of procrastination and you can’t entirely solve this problem.
 But you can outsmart it by, among other things, playing in the direction of your psychology, gaining clarity of thought, and getting help from others to keep you from procrastinating.

-In the rest of this guide, you’ll take a look at each of these solutions with greater detail.
+In the rest of this guide, you’ll take a look at each of these solutions in greater detail.

 Procrastination can feel like a problem that’s bigger than yourself.
 You can’t control it; it just happens, and when you realize it, it’s too late.
 While the previous definition explains the nature of procrastination, it still doesn’t explain why you do it, so let’s get specific.

 According to a study by William J. Knaus, there are two possible reasons you procrastinate: